bluejay-19/journaltocs-redesign/README.md

 # JournalTOCs Website Redesign
-A front-end redesign of the JOurnalTOCs academic journal platform, built as a group University project for our web design module.
+A front-end redesign of the JournalTOCs academic journal platform, built as a group University project for our web design module.

-# My COntributions
+# My Contributions
 - Built the entire front-end: HTML structure, CSS styling, and JavaScript functionality
 - Implemented full mobile responsiveness across all screen sizes and devices
 - Modernised the UI for cleaner navigation and improved usability